-So far people of faith have planted 1700 trees!
-By planting trees, over 100 faith owned properties including congregational grounds, retreat centers, summer camps and retirement communities are contributing to watershed restoration, community beauty, and engaging in care for God's Creation.
+So far people of faith have planted over 12,000 trees!
+By planting trees, over 100 faith owned properties including congregational grounds, retreat centers, summer camps and retirement communities are contributing to watershed restoration, community beauty, and care of God's Creation.

 Trees for Sacred Places is a partnership between Interfaith Partners for the Chesapeake (IPC) and the Alliance for the Chesapeake Bay.